-NAB allows you to transfer a balance to a NAB credit card under the promotional rate of interest provided that it is within a 30 day period of activating the card.
-If you elect to transfer a balance after this 30 period, you will receive NAB's standard rate for balance transfer for existing customers, which is 4.99% for 6 months.
+NAB allows you to transfer a balance to a NAB credit card under the promotional rate of interest provided that it is within a 30-day period of activating the card.
+If you elect to transfer a balance after this 30-day period, you will receive NAB's standard balance transfer rate for existing customers, which is 4.99% for 6 months.

 Bankwest are a little different.
 The balance transfer introductory period starts from when you activate the card.
 Say if you had an introductory rate of 12 months, if you waited for a month after you activated the card before you transferred a balance, you would then only have 11 months at the introductory rate of interest.
 The introductory balance transfer period begins when you're approved for the account.

 Coles are the same as Bankwest when it comes to transferring a balance after the account has been opened—the balance transfer period starts at the time you're approved for the account.

 If you apply for the balance transfer at the time of application, you will get the advertised promotional rate of interest for balance transfers.
 If you apply for a balance transfer after you're approved for the account, the balance transfer will be subject to the rate ANZ offer to existing customers for that particular product.
 The balance transfer period begins when you've received and activated the card.

 What is a balance transfer?
 Michelle Hutchison - finder.com.au

 If you're looking at transferring a balance, money expert at finder.com.au, Michelle Hutchison, explains what a balance transfer is, and some of the traps to look out when transferring a balance.

 If you would like to read more about some of the common balance transfer traps, have a look at our page on some of the key considerations you need to be aware of when you're transferring a balance.